-Change.
+(2) Change.
 Any alteration in process chemicals, technology, procedures, process equipment, facilities or organization that could affect a process.
 A change does not include replacement-in-kind.

-Damage mechanism.
+(3) Damage mechanism.
 The mechanical, chemical, physical, microbiological, or other mechanism that results in equipment or material degradation.

-Decontamination.
+(4) Decontamination.
 The application of chemical agents, inert gas, steam, or other material in vessels, piping, or other process equipment in order to eliminate the hazards that residual chemicals or materials present to workers who open process equipment.

-Employee representative.
-A union representative, where a union exists; or an employee-designated representative in the absence of a union that is on-site and qualified for the task.
-The term is to be construed broadly, and may include the local union, the international union, or a refinery or contract employee designated by these parties, such as the safety and health committee representative at the site.
+(5) Employee representative.
+A union representative, where a union exists, or an employee-designated representative in the absence of a union.
+The employee representative must be on-site and qualified for the task.
+The term is to be construed broadly, and may include the local union, the international union, or a refinery or contract employee designated by these parties, such as the safety and health committee representative, where the person works on-site at the refinery.
+Employee representative may partner with an employee representative who does not work on-site when designated by the union, employees in the absence of the union, or when their participation is requested by the employee representative.

-Facility.
+(6) Facility.
 The plants, units, buildings, containers or equipment that contain(s) or include(s) a process.

-Feasible.
+(7) Feasible.
 Capable of being accomplished in a successful manner within a reasonable period of time, taking into account health, safety, economic, environmental, legal, social, and technological factors.
-Economic factors must not be the sole basis in determining feasibility.

-Flammable gas.
+(8) Flammable gas.
 As defined in WAC 296-901-14024 (B.2), Appendix B-Physical hazard criteria.

-Flammable liquid.
+(9) Flammable liquid.
 As defined in WAC 296-901-14024 (B.6), Appendix B-Physical hazard criteria.